 The call for food security, powered by the underlying myth of impending global food scarcity, plays a key role in justifying the contemporary cycle of land grabbing - and on the pretext of tackling climate change may even exacerbate it.
-The global phenomenon of land grabbing was initially reported with alarm by nongovernmental organisations (NGOs) and the media, but it is persistently being reframed as 'land investment' by those seeking to profit from it.
+The global phenomenon

 The case of climate-smart agriculture, for example, demonstrates this dark irony.
 Proposed climate-mitigation strategies in the arena of agriculture have themselves become key drivers in land grabbing.
 This has been the case with the promotion of agrofuels that received significant state subsidies and support worldwide and were painted as a solution to both the energy crisis and climate change.
-This trend must be understood in the context of the rise of what Saturnino Borras and colleagues call 'flex crops and commodities' - one offshoot of the recent convergence of multiple crises (food, energy, climate and finance).
-45
+This trend must be understood in the context of the rise of what Saturnino Borras and colleagues call 'flex crops and commodities' - one offshoot of the recent convergence of multiple crises (food, energy, climate and finance).45